-Karst within the parent carbonate rock presents a great challenge to accurately map sub-karst prospects and adequately plan well paths.
-Correctly identifying and mapping the karst structures could provide useful information, not only for reserve estimation, but also to avoid potential drilling hazards.
+Karst within the parent carbonate rock presents a great challenge to accurately map the sub-karst prospects and adequately plan the well paths.
+Correctly identifying and mapping the karst could provide useful information not only for reserve estimation, but also to avoid potential drilling hazards.
 The seismic velocity of unconsolidated sediments associated with karst features is usually significantly lower than the carbonate parent rock, making it possible to identify such zones on seismic data.
-However, the spatial locations and the sizes and the shapes of these karsts are very irregular, making the detailed modeling of the karst zones a challenging task, especially using the PreStack Depth Migration (PSDM) stacks.
+However, the spatial locations, the sizes and the shapes of these karsts are very irregular, making the detailed modelling of the karst zones a challenging task, especially from the PSDM stacks.